ibm-cloud-docs/cloud-activity-tracker/reference/at_cli_cloud.md

 <dl>
 <dt>--output value, -o value</dt>
-<dd>(Optional) Sets the path and filename for the local output file where the events are downloaded. <br>The default value is a hyphen (-). <br>Set this parameter to the default value to output logs to standard output.</dd>
+<dd>(Optional) Sets the path and file name for the local output file where the events are downloaded. <br>The default value is a hyphen (-). <br>Set this parameter to the default value to output logs to standard output.</dd>
 </dl>

 **Arguments**